 Courses designated as Special Studies/Topics/Projects are transferable only upon approval by a Linfield academic department.
 Approval will only be given upon review of a syllabus submitted by a student.
 These courses may only carry an LC designation if approved by the Curriculum Committee.

 Students who have earned the Associate of Arts Oregon Transfer Degree (AAOT; OR), the Associate of Science Oregon Transfer Degree in Business (ASOT-B; OR), the Associate in Arts--Direct Transfer Agreement (AA-DTA; WA) degree, or who have received a certificate of completion for the Intersegmental General Education Transfer Curriculum (IGETC; CA) prior to matriculation, will be required to take additional courses upon entering Linfield to satisfy Linfield Curriculum requirements.
 In particular, students will be required to take at most two Linfield Curriculum courses from two of four categories (as stipulated by the Registrar in consultation with the Curriculum Committee): Ultimate Questions (UQ), Vital Past (VP), Global Pluralisms (GP), and U.S. Pluralisms (US).
-In addition, students must complete the upper-division course requirement from any of the six Modes of Inquiry (as described on page 6) and take the Writing- Intensive Course(s) within the Major (MWI).
+In addition, students must complete the upper-division course requirement from any of the six Modes of Inquiry and take the Writing- Intensive Course(s) within the Major (MWI).

 The following policy operates in relation to transfer credit awarded for general education in the Linfield Curriculum: